 Several months ago, my friend and client Bill called me to complain about his employee Dave.
 Bill said he was fed up with Dave and wanted to fire him right away.
-I asked Bill to send me a copy of Dave’s file.
+I asked Bill to send me a copy of the file he had on Dave.

-Unfortunately, Dave’s personnel file was pretty slim: He was hired 3½ years ago, there were two performance evaluations (the most recent was six months old and showed Dave’ got a consistent 7 or 8 on a 10-point scale).
-There was no other disciplinary information in Dave’s file.
+Unfortunately, Dave's personnel file was pretty slim.
+Dave was hired about three and a half years ago, and there were two performance evaluations in his file, the most recent of which was six months old.
+It showed that Dave's manager gave him a consistent 7 or 8 on a 10-point scale.
+There was no other disciplinary information in Dave's file.

 I told Bill, "I don't think you should fire Dave yet.
 There's nothing in his file but two evaluations indicating no problems."
 Bill went on a tirade about Dave's faults.
 "He's lazy.
 He doesn't care about his work or my customers or how we look when he screws up.
 I can't motivate him.
 He is a constant disappointment and a pain in my @#%."